Impact

 Risk and Exploitability

 The flaw can be triggered remotely through a malicious web page and requires that the attacker already controls or influences the renderer.
-No EPSS score is available and the issue is not listed in the CISA KEV catalog.
-Chromium rates it as high severity, meaning successful exploitation would likely compromise confidentiality, integrity, and availability of the affected system.
-While precise exploitation likelihood cannot be quantified without EPSS, the combination of a remote attack vector and a sandbox escape means that systems running unsupported Chrome versions face significant risk.
+The EPSS score indicates a very low probability of exploitation, reported as less than 1%, and the issue is not listed in the CISA KEV catalog.
+Chromium rates it as high severity, with a CVSS score of 8.3, meaning successful exploitation would likely compromise confidentiality, integrity, and availability of the affected system.
+While the EPSS indicates a low risk, the combination of a remote attack vector and a sandbox escape means that systems running unsupported Chrome versions face significant risk.

 OpenCVE Enrichment